-Due to the special properties of each kind of Production Information System, manufacturing, enterprises it is almost impossible to implement a generic solution for supporting this kind of decision making process.
+Due to the special properties of each kind of Production Information System it is almost impossible to implement a generic solution for supporting this kind of decision making processes.
 Manufacturers may need so called "satellite systems" which can extend the MES functionality as described above.